 If you have an engagement rate below the benchmark, then it is time to change your marketing campaign to make it more appealing to the audience.

 Which LinkedIn ad benchmark is the best?
 How to measure marketing success with LinkedIn?

 If you were previously asking yourself these questions, we hope you have all the answers now.

-This knowledge about LinkedIn ads benchmarks in 2023 can help you alter your marketing strategy to perfection.
+This knowledge about LinkedIn ads benchmarks can help you alter your marketing strategy to perfection.

 While advertising on LinkedIn sounds a little more complicated than other social media sites, the lead generation and conversion rates are also much higher.

 When you advertise a B2B product/service on LinkedIn, you can reach your target audience easily and generate high-quality leads.